PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

         -   Create a new site if the study was conducted in a different fields (i.e., not the exact same location).
-        -   Create a new site if one study was conducted in a greenhouse and another in a field.
+        -   Create a new site if one study was conducted in a greenhouse and another was conducted in a field.
         -   Do not use distinct sites for seed source in a common garden experiment (see ’When not to enter a new site’ below)
 3. To use an existing site, click 'edit' for the site, and then select